 But what do the hiring managers want to hear from you in an interview?
 What level of competitiveness are they looking for in an ideal job applicant?
 Or, do they even prefer cooperation to competition?

 We will try to find it out on the following lines.
-Let’s start with 7 sample answers to this tricky interview question.
+Let’s start with 7 sample answers to this tricky interview question, and the popular alternative wording “Are you a competitive person?”
 Once you read the answers, please continue with the notes below them, as they will help you to choose the right answer for your particular job interview.

-7 sample answers to “How competitive are you?” interview question
+7 sample answers to “How competitive are you?”, and “Are you a competitive person?” interview question

 - I consider myself very competitive.
 It’s one of the reason why I chose sales as my job field.
 The competition is enormous, and one needs to constantly work on their sales skills and strategies to win over the favor of the customers.
 But I love this process, and want to beat the other sales guys with my results, and also with the level of customer service.
 Having said that, I do not hate my competitors, and I do not think badly about them.
 We help each other to get better, and I am grateful for each good salesman competing with me.
 I consider it more like a game, and of course I try to win the game.